 Here are some examples of students we’ve worked with, and how we can help students at any academic performance level successfully undertake a college search and application process.

 Top students: Sometimes, students with top grades and top test scores (or sometimes what we refer to as “strong, but not top” test scores like 31-33 on the ACT or 1300-1450 on the SAT) assume they are strong candidates for top tier schools.
 While they MAY be strong candidates, unfortunately strong/top scores don’t guarantee acceptance anywhere.
 An IEC can help top students create a balanced list of colleges and see themselves realistically in the larger applicant pool, which will end up producing more actual college choices once decisions come.
 We can help students see themselves thriving in places they may not have thought about – maybe the Honors College at a public university, where only the top 5-10% of students are admitted.

 For our clients who are now attending top tier colleges, we never took anything for granted, helping them chart out the application process for a broad list of schools, submitting application long before deadlines and keeping stress levels low.
-Estelle, for example, applied to 16 colleges and received 10 acceptances, including several very generous merit-based scholarship offers.
+Estelle, for example, applied to 16 colleges and received 10 acceptance letters, including several very generous merit-based scholarship offers.
 She will be attending Georgetown University.

 “Average” or A/B students: An IEC can help middle-performing students see that they have many college options, and prepare to present themselves in the best possible way.
 We guide students who are not exactly sure where their grades and test scores put them in the larger pool of college applicants to explore multiple college options, as well as their own strengths and what they will offer a college community.

 Sid, for example, had a 3.6 GPA and was interested in both computer science and music.
 He applied to 14 schools, received 7 acceptance letters at schools he really connected with, and chose to attend UC Santa Cruz. (by the way – Sid is anything but “average!”)